-Site(s) Assessment summary Key uncertainties Additional investigations Mersey Narrows and North Wirral Foreshore Ramsar / Mersey Narrows and North Wirral Foreshore SPA These sites will not be directly exposed to the environmental changes associated with the options, and so effects are only likely through effects on foraging areas used by the mobile species (most notably the areas offshore of the Alt estuary (used by common tern).
-Effects are possible on the Alt estuary, depending on the hydrological effects of the abstractions on flows in the Alt (these are likely to be small, but this requires confirmation through the regional model); offshore areas near the Alt are used by common tern.
-This aspect has some residual uncertainties associated with it that can be resolved by the groundwater model, so whilst the available evidence suggests that there will be no adverse effect alone or in combination, reserve options have been included in the WRMP to provide plan-level mitigation for this uncertainty. • Groundwater models for the aquifer are being finalised (precise extent and magnitude of any effects on flows in the Alt uncertain).
-Groundwater model completion Liverpool Bay SPA The exposure and sensitivity of the marine and inshore habitats of this site will be low or negligible, and so effects are only likely through effects on foraging areas used by the mobile species (most notably the areas offshore of the Alt estuary (used by common tern) and the outer Ribble estuary (important for red throated diver).
-However, it should be noted that the effects of the options on the Mersey and Ribble estuaries are unlikely to be measurable outside the upper estuary due to the dominance of marine influences and the tidal flux, and there is no evidence (from the Liverpool Bay SPA extension studies) of common tern making extensive use of the upper Mersey estuary.
-Effects are possible on the Alt estuary, depending on the hydrological effects of the abstractions on flows in the Alt (these are likely to be small, but this requires confirmation • Groundwater models for the aquifer are still in development (precise extent and magnitude of any effects on flows in the Alt uncertain).
-Groundwater model completion
+Site(s) Assessment summary Key uncertainties Additional investigations changes in freshwater input (and any associated physio- chemical changes).
+This is based principally on the small magnitude of change for the flows into the estuary, in proportion to freshwater flows from the Mersey and other sources and other sources, and in relation to the tidal volumes and turnover.
+Mersey Narrows and North Wirral Foreshore Ramsar / Mersey Narrows and North Wirral Foreshore SPA These sites will not be directly exposed to the environmental changes associated with the options, and so effects are only likely through effects on foraging areas used by the mobile species (most notably areas of the Mersey Estuary that may be used by common tern).
+However, there is little evidence of the upper estuary providing a notable habitat resource for foraging terns, and the effects of the option on the habitats of the Mersey estuary will be negligible in any case. • None • None Liverpool Bay SPA The exposure and sensitivity of the marine and inshore habitats of this site will be low or negligible, and so effects are only likely through effects on foraging areas used by the mobile species.
+However, it should be noted that the effects of the options on the Mersey estuary are unlikely to be measurable outside the upper estuary due to the dominance of marine influences and the tidal flux, and there is no evidence (from the Liverpool Bay SPA extension studies) of common tern making extensive use of the upper Mersey estuary. • None • None